 - Tripods unless on a photography tour.

 Slot canyon alternatives

-If for some reason you don’t want to visit Antelope Canyon or miss out on a coveted tour spot, there are a couple of alternatives in the area, though they will require much more climbing and hiking.
+If for some reason you don’t want to visit Antelope Canyon or miss out on a coveted tour spot, there are a couple of alternatives in the area, though they will require more climbing and hiking.

-Last thoughts and tips
+Last thoughts and tips on visiting Antelope Canyon

 - Note that photos of the Canyons seen online are often taken with long exposures and have undergone post-processing to enhance light and colour.
 In reality, the Canyon’s can be dark and colours may appear less vivid.
 That being said they are still beautiful and absolutely worth visiting.

 - Remember that Antelope Canyon is a spiritual place for the Navajo people and a landscape formation that deserves to be protected for future generations to experience – please treat them with the respect they deserve.

 Are you planning on visiting Antelope Canyon, Arizona?
 Let us know in the comments below and feel free to ask questions.

 Looking forward to seeing Antelope Canyon in early September 2022.
 Will be staying in Flagstaff.